sch1816/stephentheking/Act III - Koppány prime/06 - Too late to desire for peace.md

 They call out for sin, where the country defends its freedom.
 I'm considered as a pagan, 'cause I resist the conquerors,
 Everybody is a pagan here who is with me instead of Stephen.

+//refrain//

+**STEPHEN**
+Chief Koppány, don't think that I don't love you.
+The throne is yours, if you accept what you have to do.
+In our hands is the fate of the folk and country.
+All roads lead to Rome, or to devastation.

+**KOPPANY**
+I'm considered as a pagan, 'cause I can't bear the power of priests,
+**STEPHEN**
+Accept Rome, and from tomorrow the country is yours
+**KOPPANY**
+I'm considered as a pagan, 'cause I resist the conquerors,
+**STEPHEN**
+I've brought peace, 'cause peace is what the country needs.

+//refrain//